 FDI Law underlines a positive list in which 100% UAE commercial company ownership was mandated across 13 sectors.
 This resolution labels 122 economic activities in this list, however, foreign ownership can only be permitted when an FDI capital fee is paid according to the set price by law.
 These 122 activities are comprised of 3major categories which allow a foreign investor to establish their own business.

 b) Negative List

-On the other hand, FDI Law has also underlines a negative list.
-This includes activities which have not been permitted in the commercial sector.
+On the other hand, FDI Law has also underlined a negative list.
+This includes activities that have not been permitted in the commercial sector.
 These activities are not legally allowed for 100% expatriate ownership of UAE businesses.

 - Umrah and Hajj pilgrimage services including certain additional activities stated in Article No. 7 of the FDI law.

 - All insurance facilities.

 - Military equipment, manufacturing of arms, Investigations, explosives, security, tools, and clothing sectors.